Michael Paulin achieves successful resolution of Code of Practice 9 investigation - May 2023

 - Acting in Code of Practice 9 cases involving businesses and entrepreneurs across a diverse range of sectors including technology, software, telecoms, wealth management and accounting.

 - Acting in alternative tax dispute resolution cases involving HMRC's disguised remuneration settlement opportunity.

 - A successful judicial review challenge (via the pre-action protocol) brought by the Locum Doctors Union to NHS Improvement’s purported implementation of the new IR35 rules for the public sector.
 Michael was instructed by Duncan Lewis and the case reported as a leading story in both the Times and the Telegraph.

 - A successful judicial review challenge (via the pre-action protocol) brought by an established trading company to two separate accelerated payment notices (“APNs”) issued by HMRC’s counter avoidance unit.
 Following service of the taxpayer’s judicial review pre-action protocol letter, HMRC decided to withdraw both APNs.
 Following further representations HMRC agreed to rescind the underlying tax assessment, thereby obviating the taxpayer’s purported liabilities in their entirety.

 - A successful defence of a leading regional accounting business in an HMRC inquiry into whether the firm was meeting its PAYE obligations under the Construction Industry Scheme.

-- Advised a national construction company on the flat-rate scheme for small businesses under the Value Added Tax (Amendment) Regulations 2017 in the context of the commercial arrangements for a proposed multi-million GBP trading enterprise (with Roderick Cordara QC).
+- Advised a national construction company on the flat-rate scheme for small businesses under the Value Added Tax (Amendment) Regulations 2017 in the context of the commercial arrangements for a proposed multi-million GBP trading enterprise (with Roderick Cordara KC).

 Michael’s employment practice intersects with his tax practice to a significant extent.
 He is often instructing by accountants on nuanced employment status issues, as well as in cases involving both the private and public IR35 rules.